Locations

 • Scaling and Trial Conversions: PayG is ideal for proof-of-concept projects, pilots, or initial phases where usage is small or unpredictable.
 As usage grows and becomes more predictable, customers often transition from PayG to CPEA/BTPEA to take advantage of better pricing through commitment.
 When ready, SAP allows a smooth conversion of a PayG account into a CPEA account.

-• Contract Terms: The PayG contract typically auto-renews over short periods (e.g., quarterly), giving customers the freedom to stop with minimal obligation.
+• Contract Terms: The PayG contract typically auto-renews over short periods (e.g., quarterly), allowing customers the freedom to cancel with minimal obligation.
 It’s essentially a month-to-month usage arrangement.

 • Free Tier Access: A major benefit is that PayG accounts (and CPEA accounts) can leverage SAP’s free tier service plans, which offer limited free capacity on many BTP services.
-For example, you might have free API calls or a small free HANA Cloud instance useful for development or testing.
-Subscription-based accounts do not provide free tier usage, so this is an incentive to use a consumption model for at least non-production environments.
+For example, you might have free API calls or a small free HANA Cloud instance, which is useful for development or testing.
+Subscription-based accounts do not offer a free tier, so this is an incentive to use a consumption model for at least non-production environments.

-In summary, Pay-As-You-Go provides maximum flexibility and zero upfront risk, perfect for starting small.
+In summary, Pay-As-You-Go offers maximum flexibility and zero upfront risk, making it ideal for starting small.

 The downside is potentially higher costs at scale (no discounts), so using PayG as a stepping stone to an enterprise agreement is common once confidence and demand increase.